merlink01/FeedHamster/README.md

 This Progam is both:
 A library (class_feedhamster.py) and a Gnome Gui Application.

-The target is to create an Offline Feedreader that savesthe whole contents of the Feeds in a SQLite Database File.
+The target is to create an Offline Feedreader that saves the whole contents of the Feeds in SQLite Database Files.

 Instead of normal Feedreaders you have the Possibility to read the whole content of the message without internet connection.